 - Burn Notice: One episode opens with Mike on a motorbike being chased at speed by a pursuer.
 It turns out to be Fi although it may be more foreplay than a training exercise.

 - The Star Trek: Voyager episode "Dark Frontier" used this trope pretty much exactly, with Tuvok, Janeway, Seven, and B'Elanna on the holodeck practicing a raid on a borg cube.

-- The second-to-last episode of Season 4 of The Wire opens with an armed Michael Lee being chased through an abandoned warehouse by a similarly armed Chris Partlow and Snoop Pearson.
+- The Wire: The second-to-last episode of Season 4, "That's Got His Own", opens with an armed Michael Lee being chased through an abandoned warehouse by a similarly armed Chris Partlow and Snoop Pearson.
 Just when Michael gets the drop on Chris and shoots him in the chest, it's revealed that all three of them are actually carrying paintball guns, and that Chris and Snoop are training Michael for his new job as a soldier for the Stanfield Organization.

 - The first episode of' The Secret Adventures of Jules Verne features a scene early on in which we are introduced to Rebecca Fogg fighting a samurai in a room full of ice blocks.
 It is revealed to be merely a training session when her cousin Phileas interrupts by shooting a bullet past her head.

 Rebecca: "Since when did we start using real ammunition?"